MarcoKaraki/shopping-cart/README.md

 ## Development server

+Navigate to the project's directory and run `npm install` to install all the dependencies for the project.
-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.